Cable Repair Mold

 thingiverse

-This is a simple mold for repairing severed multi-strand wires using Sugru or a similar casting material.
-Determine the dimensions of your wire, the diameter of the repaired strands, customize and cast.
-This was created to repair a broken bike computer wire.
-See the instructions below for casting instructions.
-Post-Printing Materials: Sugru, 2 bolts, clamp, soapy water, paint brush, masking tape (optional) Casting instructions: Print with an infill of 25-35% - the mold will be pressed and lower infill may crush Clean any rough edges or surfaces to make a clean mold.
-The two halves should mate cleanly.
-You may want to sand both halves to make a cleaner interface.
-Warm up a packet of sugru while you work on the next steps Place at least two bolts in the mold to help with alignment.
-A bit of masking tape over the bolt heads will help keep them from falling out while you work.
-Paint the inside of the mold with soapy water.
-Cover every surface that sugru will come in contact with.
-The water will work as a release agent.
-If you do not use water you may not be able to get a clean casting.
-With clean or gloved hands open the sugru and form a rough sausage of approximately the same size as the intended casting.
-Err on the side of using more sugru than necessary.
-Work the sugru closed on all sides.
+This is a straightforward mold for fixing snapped multi-strand wires using Sugru or an equivalent molding material.
+First, determine the dimensions of your wire and the diameter of the repaired strands, then customize and cast accordingly.
+This mold was designed specifically to repair a broken bike computer wire.
+For casting instructions, please refer to the following steps: After Printing Materials Needed: Sugru 2 bolts Clamp Soapy water Paint brush Masking tape (optional) Casting Instructions: Print with an infill of 25-35% - the mold will be compressed and a lower infill may cause damage.
+Clean any rough edges or surfaces to create a smooth mold.
+The two halves should fit together cleanly.
+You can also sand both halves for a cleaner interface.
+While you work on the next steps, warm up a packet of sugru.
+Place at least two bolts in the mold to help with alignment.
+A bit of masking tape over the bolt heads will keep them from falling out while you work.
+Paint the inside of the mold with soapy water, covering every surface that sugru will come into contact with.
+The water will act as a release agent.
+If you don't use water, you may not get a clean casting.
+With clean or gloved hands, open the sugru and form a rough sausage of approximately the same size as the intended casting.
+Use more sugru than necessary to be safe.
 Push the sausage into the half of the mold with the bolts.
-Align the other half and firmly push it down.
+Align the other half and press it firmly down.
 Quickly use a clamp to press the two halves together.
-Do not allow the sugru to remain in the mold as it will force out the water and get stuck into the mold.
-Pull the halves apart and gently remove the casting from.
+Make sure not to leave the sugru in the mold, as it will force out the water and get stuck.
+Pull the halves apart and gently remove the casting from the mold.
 Try not to touch it more than necessary.
-Hang the casting in a safe spot for a minimum of 24 hours.
-Thicker castings will take longer to cure.
-Clean off any unwanted flash.
+Hang the casting in a safe spot for at least 24 hours.
+Thicker castings may take longer to cure.
+Finally, clean off any unwanted flash.

 Download Model from thingiverse